EngDann/ToDoApp-Workshop/README.md

 ### 9. Install Project Dependencies

-Install all necessary dependencies for the project.
+Install all the necessary dependencies for the project.
 You can use npm or Yarn:

 ```bash
 npm install